kaleidos-ventures/taiga-resources/content/30min-setup.md

 ### 1. Configuration

-There are two options to configurate taiga-docker, a simple and a more advanced configuration.
+There are two options to configure taiga-docker, a simple and a more advanced configuration.
 Pick one of the two.

 #### 1.1 Simple configuration